WordPress/openverse-api/api/docs/terms_of_service.md

-# Openverse API Terms of Use
+# Openverse API Terms of Service

 _Effective as of 4 May 2022_